 Disease names may be taken from the host, symptoms, pathogen, and/or the kind of disease.
 Sometimes, part of the latin name of the pathogen is included in the disease name.
-If so, it is never italicized, but if the genus is used, it is always capitalized.
+If so, it is never italicized, but if the genus is used, it is capitalized (one journal does not follow this convention).
 Disease names derived from country names are capitalized as usual in English.
 Examples:

 The most serious disease of southern pines is fusiform rust.

 The greatest tragedy in American forest history was the devastation caused by chestnut blight.

 A major disease of conifers in the northern hemisphere is annosus root rot, caused by Heterobasidion annosum sensu lato (the disease is also often called Heterobasidion root (and butt) rot.